mastro35/thepythoncorner/_posts/2021-01-16-how-create-telegram-bot-in-Python.md

         update.message.reply_text("it's funny but it doesn't seem to be correct...")
 ```

-As you can see, when we receive the user birth year, we just check if it is a valid value and in this case we save it to the `context.user_data[]` dictionary and then we go ahead setting the next value for the `STATE` variable and asking the next question.
+As you can see, when we receive the user birth year, we just check if it is a valid value and in this case, we save it to the `context.user_data[]` dictionary, and then we go ahead setting the next value for the `STATE` variable and asking the next question.

-When last question is asked and we received the birth day, we just create a date variable and store it in the `context.user_data[]` dictionary as well.
+When the last question is asked and we received the day of birth, we just create a date variable and store it in the `context.user_data[]` dictionary as well.

-If the user enters an invalid value, we just tell they that it's not correct and doesn't change the value of the `STATE` variable, so the user is stuck with that question until it doesn't answer correctly.
+If the user enters an invalid value, we just tell them that it's not correct and doesn't change the value of the `STATE` variable, so the user is stuck with that question until it doesn't answer correctly.

 Ok, now we just need to handle the `/biorhythm` command and we've finished.